Skip to content ↓

 Pastoral Care

 Each child’s happiness is at the heart of a Heath Mount education.
 We are committed to enhancing our pupils’ emotional, physical and mental well-being during their time with us, ensuring different needs are supported.
-Our dedicated wellbeing programme underpins a whole school approach to mental health involving not only teachers but also peer-on-peer support through our ‘buddy’ system plus workshops and talks from external specialists such as The Self Esteem Team for both pupils and parents.
+Our dedicated well-being programme underpins a whole school approach to mental health involving not only teachers but also peer-on-peer support through our ‘buddy’ system plus workshops and talks from external specialists.

 We use restorative practice to resolve conflicts or friendship issues.
 Children are encouraged to talk with their peers about their feelings so that others can understand the consequences of actions.
 Often, older children lead discussions and support younger pupils.
 As a result, we believe that our pupils are kind, confident and caring young people who display excellent skills of empathy, understanding and compassion to their peers.